AlbertoV5/DxTracker-Reaper/README.md

 - rpp==0.4

 ## How to Use:
-1. Put contents of DxTracker in your Reaper Media folder.
+1. Put contents of the REAPER folder in your Reaper Media folder.
 2. Add new action 'DxTracker.py'
 3. Select items for dx tracking (at least 2, guide track and one > 5 sec. sample of speakers) and run that new action.
 4. Run track.py, it generates a new project in the same location with new audio tracks.

 (WIP)
 ## Installation (Conda Environment)

-WIP
+(WIP)